 - What do you think matters most to our customers?

-Naturally, your sales representatives will have to have a good understanding of your prospects and customers!
+Naturally, your sales representatives will have to understand your prospects and customers well!
 You can use their response to this question to determine whether or not they’re a good fit, from this perspective.

 Sales Manager Interview Questions